Circus World (film): Plot

-The third addition to the performers' roster is Margo Angeli, an artist of the high trapeze, coincidentally where Toni wants to work instead of in the Wild West show or as part of Clown Alley, where Matt has her working.
-In reality, Margo is the vanished Lili Alfredo, haunted by the guilt of having been caught up in a love triangle, blaming herself for the death of her flyer husband who had fallen — or did he miss Aldo's catch on purpose after learning he was part of a love triangle?
+The third addition to the performers' roster is Margo Angeli, an artist of the high trapeze.
+In reality, Margo is the vanished Lili Alfredo, haunted by the guilt of having been caught up in a love triangle, blaming herself for the death of her flyer husband who had fallen — or did he miss Aldo's catch on purpose?
 She had run away from the world of the circus and kept on running, finding solace first in the Church and then in the bottle.

 As Masters had hoped it would, the lure of her daughter brings Lili out of hiding.
-She speaks to her daughter during a performance of Ed Purdy's Wild West Show without identifying herself, and Masters spots her.
-The two have an intense confrontation in a bar, ending with Masters slamming a full bottle of brandy down in front of Lili and telling her that she needs to decide whether the booze or her child is more important to her; but that if she doesn't pull herself together, as far as he's concerned she is dead to him.
+The two have an intense confrontation in a bar, ending with Masters slamming a full bottle of brandy down in front of Lili and telling her that she needs to decide whether the booze or her child is more important to her.
 Lili quits drinking and goes into training to seek a position in the new Matt Masters Circus, then in winter quarters near Madrid.

-Meanwhile, Toni has fallen for Steve and he for her, despite a difference in their ages of at least a decade.
-Matt has to come to terms with the fact that his adopted little girl is a grown woman, with a mind of her own.
+Meanwhile, Toni has fallen for Steve and he for her, despite an age difference of at least a decade.
+Matt has to come to terms with the fact that his adopted little girl is a grown woman.
 "Margo's" reappearance helps, and she is secretly amused by Toni's attempts to pair her off with Matt.
-Matt's doing pretty well on his own, as Toni observes with pleasure.
-She loves her adopted father and wants him to be happy.